+Luckily for you, our Stress Less blend is crafted to support your immunity and adrenal glands!
 The three “heavy hitters” in this tea blend are Ashwagandha, Schisandra and Tulsi:

 Ashwagandha is a leading traditional Ayurvedic herb, in recorded use for over 6,000 years.
 (Ayurveda is the world’s first recorded medical system and remains intact and thriving today.)
-The people credited with broadly introducing Ayurvedic herbs to westerners were my teachers Dr. Vasant Lad, and Dr. David Frawley, who published “The Yoga of Herbs” in 1986.
-Ashwagandha holds a place in the Ayurvedic pharmacology similar to Ginseng in Chinese Medicine.
+The people credited with broadly introducing Ayurvedic herbs to westerners were my teachers, Dr. Vasant Lad, and Dr. David Frawley, who published “The Yoga of Herbs” in 1986.
+Ashwagandha holds a place in the Ayurvedic pharmacology, like Ginseng in Chinese Medicine.
 It is less expensive and is fairly simple to cultivate, not needing specific habitat types like the undisturbed Eastern Hardwood forests required by our threatened Wild American Ginseng.
 In this regard, it is a great alternative to wild-harvested Ginseng.
 See the monograph farther below for details on all the wonderful qualities Ashwagandha can impart.

 Enjoy this tea regularly.
 It will help you cruise through stressful times, be ready for the cold impacts of winter, and adapt to the physical stress of athletic efforts.
-Specifically blended with herbs that will nourish, nurture and protect our vital organs, Stress Less Tea is tasty and effective at all temperatures and can be drank daily.
+Specifically blended with herbs that nourish, nurture and protect our vital organs, Stress Less Tea is tasty and effective at all temperatures and can be drank daily.
 Add a splash of blueberry juice and leave Survival Mode behind!

-Small children under 6 should not be served this tea in quantity, as Ashwagandha is a builder of tissue and their bodies are already busy doing just that!
+Small children under 6 should not be served this tea in quantity, as Ashwagandha is a builder of tissue, and their bodies are already busy doing just that!

-Ashwagandha or Winter Cherry (Withania somnifera) is a rejuvenative root, strengthening to the body and mind.
+Ashwagandha or Winter Cherry (Withania somnifera) is a rejuvenative root, strengthening the body and mind.
 It is in the Solanaceae family, or Nightshade.
 Primarily used for treating exhaustion and simple overwork, Ashwagandha is recorded in the ancient Ayurvedic sutras and texts to “give the vitality of a horse”.
-It nourishes the tissues of muscle, fat, bone, marrow and nerve and reproductive systems.
+It nourishes the tissues of muscle, fat, bone, marrow, nerve and reproductive systems.
 It is indicated for general debility, overwork, sexual debility, nerve exhaustion, convalescence, old age, loss of muscle energy, insomnia, fatigue, and infertility.
-It helps stabilize the fetus, regenerates the hormonal system and can be used externally on wounds and sores.
+It helps stabilize the fetus, regenerates the hormonal system, and can be used externally on wounds and sores.
 It is calming and promotes deep, dreamless sleep.